- Download and open the Service Victoria app.

 Download the Service Victoria app below.

-If you need help call the dedicated hotline – open 24 hours, 7 days.
+If you need help call the Department of Health COVID hotline – open 24 hours, 7 days.

 Check-in means ‘providing your name and phone number’.